Eschatologue/CM_wiki/docs/class/magus/index.md

 #### Spellcasting Focus

 You can use any Weapon or Shield within your Arcane Armoury as a spellcasting focus for your Magus spells.
-They can also be used to perform the somatic components of Magus spells.
+They can also be used to perform the Somatic components of Magus spells.

 You can also use an Arcane Focus as a spellcasting focus.